Virginia State Flower

 American Dogwood facts by State Flowers of the USA Coloring Book

 American Dogwood photograph by JamesDeMers.
-This work is free for commercial use, no attribution required.

 USA Facts for Kids Photo Credits